telerik/kendo-ui-core/docs/controls/editors/numerictextbox/overview.md

 ### Range Validation

-The NumericTextBox value can be restricted to a specific range using two different approaches:
+The NumericTextBox value can be restricted to a specific range by using two different approaches:

 - Restrict the input value between a specific [`min`](/api/javascript/ui/numerictextbox#configuration-min) and [`max`](/api/javascript/ui/numerictextbox#configuration-max) range.
 The typed value will be automatically modified to fit the range on blur.

 - Use a custom Kendo UI Validator rule to restrict the input value.
 The invalid value will be kept unchanged and the user will be notified for the incorrect input with a friendly error message.

-For more details, please review the [custom validation rules](/controls/editors/validator/overview#custom-rules-for-validation) documentation of Kendo UI Validator.
-To see the suggested implementation in action, navigate to our [Range Validation](http://demos.telerik.com/kendo-ui/numerictextbox/validation) online demo.
+    For more details, refer to the article on [custom validation rules]({% slug overview_kendoui_validator_widget %}#custom-rules-for-validation) of the Validator.

+    To see the suggested implementation in action, navigate to the online demo on [range validation](http://demos.telerik.com/kendo-ui/numerictextbox/validation).

 ### Support for label Element